SDA-SE/mongodb-operator/docs/deployment.md

         does not exist yet.
         Deployments will fail.
         Also breaking releases may be deployed unexpectitly when not referencing a defined tag.

+    ??? info "TLS connections"
+        To connect to MongoDB or DocumentDB using TLS, add the query param `tls=true` to the secret `MONGODB_CONNECTION_STRING` and reference the CA in PEM format in a `configMapGenerator` like this:

+        ```yaml
+        configMapGenerator:
+          - name: mongodb-operator-ca-pem
+            behavior: merge
+            files:
+              - ca-of-my-mongo-server.pem
+        ```

 ## Manual Deployment